 Ensure the wheels and brake calipers are cool to the touch, spray UF Safe Wheel Cleaner onto the surfaces and allow to dwell for 2-3 minutes whilst the cleaner gently lifts dirt and contamination away.
 If required, agitate with a long-handled soft bristle wheel brush such as Wheel Woolies, taking extra care to thoroughly clean around the brake calipers.
 Alternatively, a high quality ultra-soft wash sponge or wheel-specific wash mitt can be used.
 Periodically clean the wheel sponge, mitt or brush using a dedicated Wheel Wash Bucket and Grit Guard filled with warm water and a pure shampoo to aid lubricity.
-It is important to keep wheel wash water separate from the main car wash water to prevent transferring contamination to the car’s paintwork.
+It is important during winter car care especially to keep wheel wash water separate from the main car wash water to prevent transferring contamination to the car’s paintwork.

 Once complete, rinse thoroughly (preferably with a pressure washer) ensuring all cleaner and dirt residues are removed.

-2. Wheel Fallout Removal: Removing iron contamination derived mainly from brake dust is essential as the particles are extremely corrosive and if left in place can etch into the clear coat causing pitting.
+Removing iron contamination derived mainly from brake dust is essential during winter car care as the particles are extremely corrosive and if left in place can etch into the clear coat causing pitting.
 Spray the wheels with a dedicated ferrous contamination remover such as UF Iron+ Fallout Remover and allow to dwell for between 5-10 minutes.
 During this time the colour change function (from clear to cherry red) indicates the presence of iron particles.
 During this process the fallout remover shrinks the particles forcing them to break their bond with the wheel’s surface which in turn allows them to be safely rinsed away.

 Dirt caught in wash mitts is the leading cause of scratches and swirls in paintwork – eliminating as much of the dirt and grit as possible before a mitt comes into contact with paintwork during the main wash is the best way to avoid this issue.
-Use a snow foam pre-cleaner applied through a foam lance attached to a pressure washer if you have one, or alternatively through a pump-up spray foamer.
+During your winter car care, use a snow foam pre-cleaner applied through a foam lance attached to a pressure washer if you have one, or alternatively through a pump-up spray foamer.
 Either way, allow it to dwell on the surface for a few minutes before rinsing off – how long will depend on the ambient air temperature – do not allow the product to freeze.
 The thick foam sits on the car, encapsulates larger particles of dirt and lifts them away from the surface allowing them to be safely rinsed off with contact.

 Dunk the wash mitt into the Wash Bucket filled with shampoo solution and clean a panel.
 Rinse the mitt in the plain water in the Rinse Bucket, brushing the wash mitt across the Grit Guard to release the dirt particles trapped in the pile of the wash mitt.
 The particles sink to the bottom of the bucket and the Grit Guard helps to keep them there.
 Wring the mitt out and then reload with wash solution from the Wash Bucket.
 If the temperature is freezing or below, use warm water in the buckets.
 Remember to wash one section at a time and then immediately rinse, preventing the suds freezing to the panel and ensuring the dirt is rinsed away.
 Warm water will also boost the cleaning properties of the shampoo.